Dorgengoa/WaniKanify-2.0/README.md

 Navigate to your favorite webpages, hit the Crabigator and read as normal.
 As you read you'll come across kanji characters you should know.
 Do you remember what the mean?
 How to pronounce them?

-You can test the extension out by installing the Chrome Extension and viewing this simple [pastebin page](https://pastebin.com/raw/9hDg3y6A).

 Have a suggestion, want to contribute, or found an issue?
+View the [Forked Firefox GitHub project page](https://github.com/Dorgengoa/WaniKanify-2.0) for WaniKani 2.0.
-View the [GitHub project page](https://github.com/ThePieMonster/WaniKanify-2.0) for WaniKani 2.0.
+View the [Chrome GitHub project page](https://github.com/ThePieMonster/WaniKanify-2.0) for WaniKani 2.0.

 View the WaniKani Comminity thread on this extension [here](https://community.wanikani.com/t/wanikanify-20-chrome-extension).

 You can download the [Chrome Extension](https://chrome.google.com/webstore/detail/wanikanify-20/mgnblnbdmneollbncamkogcpgpjgekpf) by visiting the Chrome Web store.

 Please view the following in regards to the [project license](https://github.com/ThePieMonster/WaniKanify-2.0/issues/10).

+# Features may or may not work in the current state

 ## Features
 ### Importing Google Spreadsheet Data